commschamp/comms_protocols_cpp_src/text/transport/id.md

 namespace comms
 {
 // TField is type of the field used to read/write message ID
-// TNextLayer is the next layer this one wraps template <typename TField, typename TNextLayer, ... /* other parameters */>
+// TNext is the next layer this one wraps template <typename TField, typename TNext, ... /* other parameters */>
 class MsgIdLayer
 {
 public: